 Bryan Norcross

-Bryan became nationally known as the man who “talked South Florida through” Hurricane Andrew in 1992, which lead to his work on NBC and as the CBS News Hurricane Analyst from 1996 to 2008.
-He is currently Senior Hurricane Specialist at The Weather Channel.
+Bryan became nationally known as the man who “talked South Florida through” Hurricane Andrew in 1992, which lead to his work on NBC, as the CBS News Hurricane Analyst, and as Senior Hurricane Specialist at The Weather Channel.
+He is currently the Hurricane Analyst at Fox Weather.

 Bryan Norcross grew up on the coast of Central Florida while his and his friends’ fathers were working to put men on the moon.
 He was a student of science and broadcasting.